 Products covered by and information contained in this publication are controlled by U.S. Export Control laws and may be subject to the export or import laws in other countries.
-Nuclear, missile, chemical or biological weapons or nuclear maritime end uses or end users, whether direct or indirect, are strictly prohibited.
+Nuclear, missile, chemical or biological weapons are controlled by U.S. Export Control laws and may be subject to the export or import laws in other countries.or nuclear maritime end uses or end users, whether direct or indirect, are strictly prohibited.
 Export or reexport to countries subject to U.S. embargo or to entities identified on U.S. export exclusion lists, including, but not limited to, the denied persons and specially designated nationals lists is strictly prohibited.

 DOCUMENTATION IS PROVIDED "AS IS" AND ALL EXPRESS OR IMPLIED CONDITIONS, REPRESENTATIONS AND WARRANTIES, INCLUDING ANY IMPLIED WARRANTY OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE OR NON-INFRINGEMENT, ARE DISCLAIMED.
 EXCEPT TO THE EXTENT THAT SUCH DISCLAIMERS ARE HELD TO BE LEGALLY INVALID.

-Part No: 820-2279-10
+Part No: 820-2967-10